[H2] TL;DR

 Leaks worsen rather than improve after 6 weeks.

-You experience burning, fever, or foul-smelling discharge (signs of infection).
+You experience heavy bleeding or clots, burning, fever, or foul-smelling discharge (signs of infection).

 You're soaking through maximum absorbency pads hourly.